Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 ### 1.4 Mixins

-You can create reusable functions which sets some styles using `@mixins` and `@include` to include them in your classes.
+You can create reusable functions which set some styles using `@mixins` for the definition and `@include` to include them in your classes.

 ```
 @mixin transition($args...) {